kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `"ormolu"`

-  The formatter to use when formatting a document or range
+  The formatter to use when formatting a document or range\.
+Ensure the plugin is enabled\.

 - **`haskell.hlintOn`**: `boolean`